 The Departure (upper) Level offers a number of food and shopping choices.
 Food, snack, and news and gift items are available near the ticket counter area, open to all visitors to JWA.
 Once through security - only with a valid boarding pass - you will find food and shopping choices in the departure lounge - in the central food court area and along the concourse.

 The American Airlines Admirals Club (opposite Gate 8) and the United Club (opposite Gate 9) are located on the mezzanine level of the Riley Terminal (club lounges).

 Only a few steps away from the gates, the Arrival (lower) Level can be reached via escalator, elevator or stairs.
 Two baggage carousels in Terminal A, two baggage carousels in Terminal B and three baggage carousels in Terminal C make it easy to locate your bags.
 And, baggage offices for each airline are nearby should you have any questions.
 If you are unfamiliar with the Airport or the area, Airport Staff provide information about Airport facilities, ground transportation and visitor services at the Airport Information Booths.
 From there, just step outside and cross the street to the Ground Transportation Center to catch a cab or a shuttle.
 Or, walk up to the on-site rental car counters and rent a car.
 With prior reservation, transportation network companies (rideshare services), holding an Airport permit, are also allowed to pick up curbside.
-Before you leave don't forget to take a quick picture with the "Duke," a seven-foot bronze statue of John Wayne.
+Before you leave don't forget to take a quick picture with the "Duke," a nine-foot bronze statue of John Wayne.
 The baggage claim area is the best location to pick up friends and family.